s1idewhist1e/music-visualizer/README.md

 ## About

 This is a fairly simple cross-platform system for visualizing music using a [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform).
 Mostly a fun little project for me to learn OpenGL and modern C++.
-Currently, it's very early in development and very much a bowl of spaghetti code.
+Currently very early in development and very much a bowl of spaghetti code.

 ### My plans include:

  - [x] Build a renderer
- - [x] Create transform data displaytypo
+ - [x] Create transform data display
  - [ ] Hook into audio streams (currently only random noise)
  - [ ] ?